I WANT TO PLACE AN ORDER! HOW DOES THIS WORK?

 Repairs are priced based on the work that needs to be done to restore your jeans.
 This is a simple answer, but it also means that for an accurate price quote on a pair of jeans, they need to be in my hands for evaluation.
 Hands-on evaluation allows me to determine both the obvious areas of repair AND the areas of the jean that are weakening, and could benefit from reinforcement.
 This offers the value of a thorough repair, and also helps to keep your jeans from needing new repairs on different areas a short time after they are returned to you.

 Pricing is inclusive of round-trip shipping for domestic customers.
 The $50 price of a repair order is the deposit that is paid up front per item to initiate an order, ship to Indigo Proof, and to receive an evaluation.
 It is then used as a credit towards your full repair quote.
 If you are sending multiple items, please order the correct number of items at checkout.
+Most repairs are going to cost more than the initial deposit.
 For international customers, you will be responsible for shipping to Indigo Proof, and return trip shipping is added at checkout.

 Shipping jeans, especially heavyweight and raw denim, is expensive, and operating a repair business is more than just sewing labor, so please understand that shipping and handling is not a negotiable cost.